 - Voice over IP (VoIP)

 Having an SSL certification has become one of the most important factors for websites on the internet due to security measures.
-In short: when a website gets an SSL certificate, all the communications between their servers and the users are secured.
+In simple words, when a website gets an SSL certificate, all the communications between its servers and the users are secured.

-- The connection is secured due to the use of symmetric cryptography which encrypts the transmitted data.
-Don’t be alarmed, we will go through this later on the article.
+- The connection is secured due to the use of symmetric cryptography, which encrypts the transmitted data.
+Don't be alarmed, and we will go through this later on in the article.

 - The identity of the communicators is authenticated using public-key cryptography.
-This is optional but is generally used from the server-side (monovm.com)
+It is optional but is generally used from the server-side (monovm.com)

 - The connection is reliable because each message transmitted includes a message integrity check which prevents undetected or alteration of data during the transmission.